The-Data-for-Children-Collaborative/noral-design-research/design-audit/_methodology.md

 ## Sample

-A detailed Design Audit for an existing tool can be found [here](https://docs.google.com/document/d/1HFrnfv7igMRNZEkGXcdU8MFGwZLsXP-PSLNFpXdhWJw/edit#).
+A detailed Design Audit for an existing tool can be found [here](tools/001.Insight.md).

 ## Template Document

-An empty document for Design Audit can be found [here](https://docs.google.com/document/d/1Lf7kXMUq_jeO1WhIrIMqf9GWV42Pj05W9n9vo8ElinM/edit).
+An empty template for Design Audit can be found [here](_template.md).